lelloman/androidoscopy/docs/CUSTOM_DASHBOARD.md

         // ...
     }

-    // Logs at the bottom
+    // Full-width sections at the bottom
     logsSection()
 }
 ```